typesense/typesense-website/docs-site/content/guide/tips-for-filtering.md

 ## Filtering for Empty Fields

-You may want to filter for records where a specific field is empty.
-Since Typesense doesn't allow an entirely empty filter value, you can use placeholders instead.
+You may want to filter for records where a specific field is empty or null.

-### Using Alphanumeric Placeholders
+Since Typesense doesn't allow an entirely empty filter value in `filter_by`, you can use placeholders instead.

-One approach is to use an alphanumeric placeholder (like "~~") when you want to find empty fields:
+One approach is to use an alphanumeric placeholder (like `~~`) when you want to find empty fields:

 ```json
 {